Zer0-Bug/Project_SpaceShooterGame-.-consoleMode/README.md

 ## Dependencies

 This game does not require any external libraries or dependencies.
-It is implemented using standard C libraries.
+It is implemented using standard C++ libraries.

 ## Contributions